frajaroco/scdcLISA/README.md

 # scdcLISA: Sptial cluster detection and classification through product density LISA functions

 Basic toolkit for cluster detection in spatial point patterns through local versions of the second-order product density function wich seting a powerful tool to address the problem of classification.
-The LISA functions can then be grouped into bundles of similar local behaviour using multivariate hierarchical clustering techniques according to a particular statistical distances.

 This repository is based on `spatstat`, `KernSmooth` and `astsa` packages.